zendesk/ruby-kafka/README.md

 ```

 Once client authentication is set up, it is possible to configure the Kafka cluster to [authorize client requests](http://kafka.apache.org/documentation.html#security_authz).

+#### Using JKS Certificates

+Typically, Kafka certificates come in the JKS format, which isn't supported by ruby-kafka.
+There's [a wiki page](https://github.com/zendesk/ruby-kafka/wiki/Creating-X509-certificates-from-JKS-format) that describes how to generate valid X509 certificates from JKS certificates.

 ## Design